NickyYiningChen/BIS-634/Assignment5/Readme.md

 **Describe how you want your website to work.**

 I'm going to use flask to build the server.
-And i'm going to make css/js files to make the webpage looks prettier.
+And I'm going to make css/js files to make the webpage looks prettier.
+I'm going to provide a main page which shows the basic descriptive analysis and figures of the data set.
+Also i will show the logistic regression and pca on the same page.
+Another page of my website is about knn analysis, where the user can input a parameter k to change the value of n.
+The last page I want to include my random forrest analysis.

 **What do you see as your biggest challenge to completing this, and how do you expect to overcome this challenge?**